 So, you may be thinking: What are the costs and expenses of a personal injury case?
-The answer is not simple considering each case is unique with regards to injuries from an accident in Massachusetts.
+The answer is not simple, considering each case is unique with regard to injuries from an accident in Massachusetts.
 There are many aspects in each case that may necessitate the need to incur expenses.
 This article provides an overview of the costs and expenses of an injury case.

 Uncomplicated Injury Cases Commonly Require Less Expense

 Personal injury cases arise from all sorts of situations.
 There are motor vehicle accidents, construction accidents, slip and falls, dog bite cases, etc. Sometimes, these types of accidents are rather uncomplicated.
 For example, liability is usually clear in many rear-end car accidents.
 Also, in a rear-end crash, if the injuries are not too serious, the damages are fairly quantifiable.
 Thus, successfully pursuing and resolving these types of cases may not require expending a substantial amount of money.

 In the most straightforward type of case, such as a rear-end car crash with soft tissue injury, the general expenses incurred are for the cost of obtaining medical records and bills.
 The records and bills are necessary when submitting a demand for settlement to the insurance company.
 In many injury claims, these can run around $200 to $400, but depend on the number of medical providers that provide treatment.
 If the injuries are more severe, such as requiring surgical intervention, then expenses can increase considerably due to the increased volume of medical records and bills needed to support the injury claim.